Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

 ![image](https://github.com/user-attachments/assets/223da2f5-1303-4d77-8a17-bd70c3e343de)
 #### G# key:
 ![image](https://github.com/user-attachments/assets/45712e1c-da33-42a0-bb97-cfebe5b84d53)
-### The Average of each tracks with the same keys:
+### The Average of each track with the same keys:
 ![image](https://github.com/user-attachments/assets/31c0c3a8-7a72-440e-b161-59b9cf0deca5)
+**Answer:** Based on my observations of each track with the same key, I only saw the pattern go downward, showing this graph is ranked from the highest streamed track to the lowest streamed track.
+If using this, it is reliable to see which track with the same key has the highest streams or what the top number-performing track with the same key will be.
 ### Graph of the Average streams comparing Major and Minor Mode:
 ![image](https://github.com/user-attachments/assets/47e7cb39-48fa-4ed4-bf89-fc160a83f8e0)
+**Answer:** Based on the graph, the listeners favor the Major mode more than the Minor Mode.

 ## Documentation

 ### October 21, 2024
 #### Overview of the Dataset
   - When loading the CSV file, it is having a UnicodeDecodeError so I found a way to resolve it by using "encode = 'latin1'" [^1]
   - Realizing that the data type for the 'streams' column is wrong, I used `.astype(float)` on the 'streams' column to convert the datatype from Object to Float.
 The code snippet is: